Skip to main content

 How we are supporting you

-We are also looking for fishers, merchants and exporters to join our research panel to help us design and implement the changes to FES.
+We are also looking for fishermen, merchants and exporters to join our research panel to help us design and implement the changes to FES.
 If you are interested, please sign up here

 What are we doing